MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/containerinstance.md

    `az ad sp create-for-rbac --sdk-auth > my.azureauth`

-Set the `AZURE_AUTH_LOCATION` with the full path to the generated credentials file.
+Set the `AZURE_AUTH_LOCATION` environment variable with the full path to the generated credentials file.
 With the credentials file created and the environment variable set, the [ResourceManagementClient][ResourceManagementClient] and [ContainerInstanceManagementClient][ContainerInstanceManagementClient] can be created.

 <!-- SOURCE REPO: https://github.com/Azure-Samples/aci-docs-sample-python -->
 [!code-python[authenticate](~/aci-docs-sample-python/src/aci_docs_sample.py#L44-L55 "Authenticate ACI and Resource Manager clients")]